Tips For Painting With Kids

 “Keep the work space clutter free and offer limited supplies”

 Think minimalism!
-The only items that should be on the table prior to starting the painting instruction are: paint, one brush, water container, a rag (which I’ll explain later), an easel if you’re using an easel and the paper or canvas.
-Drinks, food, misc. clutter, etc. needs to be cleared off.
+The only items that should be on the table prior to starting the painting instruction are: paint, brushes, water container, a rag, an easel if you’re using an easel and the paper or canvas.
+I like to use old Gerber burp cloth rags for brush wiping with my kids.

 “Use An Easel”